StrangeRanger/bash-style-guide/content/aesthetics.md

 /// admonition | Why Limit Column Length?
     type: tip

-- **Readability**: Shorter lines enhance the code's legibility, eliminating the need for horizontal scrolling and making it easier to read on various devices and screen sizes.
+- **Readability**: Shorter lines enhance the code's readability by reducing the need for horizontal scrolling, especially when viewing the code on smaller screens or in terminal windows.
-- **Compatibility**: A standard line length ensures code displays well in various development tools, including code review platforms and IDEs.
+- **Compatibility**: A standard column length ensures code displays well in various development tools, including code review platforms and IDEs.

 ///